-Colin Brady is a director, creative producer and animation supervisor who has worked at Pixar, Industrial Light and Magic, Imagi Studios, Rhythm and Hues, and Pixomondo.
+Colin is the Chief Creative Officer at AMGI Studios.
+He is a director, creative producer and animation supervisor who has worked at Pixar, Industrial Light and Magic, Imagi Studios, Rhythm and Hues, and Pixomondo.
 Colin graduated from California Institute of the Arts with a BFA in Character Animation.
 Colin has directed animation for Steven Spielberg, George Lucas, Ang Lee, John Lasseter and Martin Scorsese.
 Colin directed on such films as Everyone's Hero, Astro Boy, TMNT, and Toy Story 2.
 He supervised scenes for The Hunger Games, Hugo, Green Lantern and Spiderman.
-Colin is head of story and animation for Light Chaser Studios in Beijing working remotely from his home in Los Angeles.
-Married for 21 years, Colin draws much of his inspiration from his 7 children.
-Whether directing Pixar characters or furthering performance capture techniques, Colin’s passion is the fine-crafting of narrative, dialogue, humor and nonverbal acting that make good stories great through the art of animation.
+Married for over two decades, Colin draws much of his inspiration from his 7 children.
+Whether directing Pixar characters or furthering performance capture techniques, Colin’s passion is the fine-crafting of narrative, dialogue, humor and nonverbal acting that make good stories great through the art of animations.Back to top

 Adjunct Professor of Animation